 After many years of working with digital agencies, I now mainly work from home.

-As well as working as a web developer, I teach children coding with an emphasis in computational thinking and basics of computer programming.
+As well as working as a web developer, I teach children coding and run workshops on creative programming and 'soft circuits'.
 See Codingbug for more details.
 In 2013 I co-founded CodeHub, a monthly meet up for coding, sharing and learning.